How to make video and audio accessible

 Open captions

-Open captions are always visible and cannot be read by screen readers, adjusted or turned off.
+Open captions are always visible and cannot be read by screen readers or turned off.

-Use them only on platforms that don’t support closed captions, such as some social media channels.
+Use them only where closed captions are not supported, such as some social media platforms.

 Ensure open captions have good colour contrast and do not block important visuals.